For the second consecutive game, the 76ers played without leading scorer Elton Brand.

 He said the injury has been an "ongoing thing" that worsened during Wednesday night's loss to the Los Angeles Lakers.

 For the Sixers this season, poor shooting, like a lingering cold, has slowed their production.
-Last night, they finished shooting 36.4 percent, but made only 14 of 39 shots (35.9 percent) at the half.
+Tonight they finished shooting 36.4 percent, but had made only 14 of 39 shots (35.9 percent) at the half.

 As if deliberately contrasting the Sixers' offensive woes, the Nets' first-half shooting resembled that of an efficient post player: 58.8 percent.
 They finished the game at 49.3 percent, going 11 for 26 from the three-point line.